Frequently Asked Questions

 -

-When you reach out to Symone Shinton Law, your first step is a free consultation.
+When you reach out to The Law Office of Symone Shinton, your first step is a free consultation.
 There is no pressure and no obligation.
 You will have the opportunity to describe your situation in your own words, ask any questions you have, and get a clear sense of whether and how the firm can help you.
-If we believe you have a viable claim, we will walk you through the process from there.
+If we believe you have a viable claim, we will walk you through the process.
 Nothing moves forward without your understanding and your agreement.